 Student well being is the responsibility of the staff.
 All staff members are familiar with emergency procedures such as fire and tornado drills and accident reporting procedures.
 Should a student be aware of any dangerous situation or accident, s/he must notify any staff person immediately.

-The Board of Education has established a policy that every student must have an Emergency Medical Authorization Card completed and signed by his/her parent in order to participate in any activity off school grounds.
+The Board of Education has established a policy that every student must have an Emergency Medical Authorization (EMA) form completed and signed by his/her parent in order to participate in any activity off school grounds.
 This includes field trips, spectator trips, athletic and other extra-curricular activities and co-curricular activities.

-The School has made the EMA Card available to every parent at the time of enrollment.
+Our schools make the Emergency Medical Authorization form available to every parent at the time of enrollment.
 Failure to return the completed form to the school will jeopardize a student’s educational program.

 All prescribed and over the counter medications are to be delivered to the school clinic by an adult.
-The school nurse/clinic assistant is available to discuss the procedure for medications and treatments.
-The school nurse/clinic assistant will keep these orders on file in the clinic.
-No medications or medical treatments are to take place in school without the knowledge of the nurse/clinic assistant.
+The school nurse is available to discuss the procedure for medications and treatments.
+The school nurse will keep these orders on file in the clinic.
+No medications or medical treatments are to take place in school without the knowledge of the nurse.